apache/druid/docs/multi-stage-query/security.md

   ~ under the License.
   -->

-All authenticated users can use the multi-stage query task engine (MSQ task engine) through the UI and API if the extension is loaded.
+All authenticated users can use the multi-stage query task engine (MSQ task engine) through the UI and API.
 However, without additional permissions, users are not able to issue queries that read or write Druid datasources or external data.
 The permission needed depends on what the user is trying to do.

 To submit a query: